baberlabs/portfolio/README.md

-# portfolio
+# BaberLabs

-A simple portfolio website in React.js
+This is the portfolio website for BaberLabs, built with React JS and Tailwind CSS.